korewireless/Microvisor-Demo-Http/README.md

 You will need a Twilio account.
 [Sign up now if you don’t have one](https://www.twilio.com/try-twilio).

+You will also need a Twilio Microvisor Nucleo Development Board.
+These are currently only available to Private Beta program participants.

-This project is written in C. At this time, we support Ubuntu 20.0.4.
-Users of other operating systems can build the code under a virtual machine running Ubuntu.
+This project is written in C. At this time, we only support Ubuntu 20.0.4.
+Users of other operating systems should build the code under a virtual machine running Ubuntu.

 **Note** macOS users may attempt to install the pre-requisites below using [Homebrew](https://brew.sh).
 This is not supported, but should work.
 You may need to change the names of a few of the packages listed in the `apt install` command below.